jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/serial-terminal-basics.md

 ## RS-232

 # Serial Interface
+Along with the parallel port, the COM port, or serial port, is one of the traditional computer I/O interfaces which can still be found on POS systems, some medical equipment, lab instruments, and other older hardware.
+Although in modern computers the COM / serial port is of limited use, it remains popular for

 The whole purpose of a serial interface is to provide a single path for data transmission wirelessly or over a cable.
 Parallel buses are still used in some applications.